 From the SCR calculation this is a material driver of risk.
-As the business grows this risk category will also grow driven through greater premium and catastrophe risk.
-Reserve risk is not a material driver of risk at this stage but this will become more material in future years.
+As business grows this risk category will also grow driven through greater premium and catastrophe risk.
+Reserve risk is not a material driver of risk at this stage but may become more material in future years.